YalePrivacyLab/privacylab-directory/README.md

 [Yale Privacy Lab](https://privacylab.yale.edu) explores the connection between privacy, security, and anonymity through hands-on software and hardware implementation.
 It provides cybersecurity workshops and demonstrations, strengthening the networks between technologists, lawyers, students, and researchers.

-Yale Privacy Lab is an iniative of the [Information Society Project](https://www.law.yale.edu/isp) at Yale Law School.
+Yale Privacy Lab is an initiative of the [Information Society Project](https://www.law.yale.edu/isp) at Yale Law School.
 It is currently a volunteer effort driven by founder and Lab Director [Sean O'Brien](https://webio.me) and Lab Coordinator [Michael Kwet](https://mikekwet.com).

 ## Directory Purpose